 Chinese people are gearing up to celebrate the first Spring Festival since it was inscribed on the Representative List of the Intangible Cultural Heritage of Humanity by UNESCO.
-In this joyous holiday, everyone is welcome to experience unexpected encounters and discover the timeless charm of Beijing's World Cultural Heritage Sites.
+During this joyous holiday, everyone is welcome to experience unexpected encounters and discover the unique charm of Beijing's World Cultural Heritage Sites.

 The Great Wall

 Badaling Great Wall has launched a series of night tours during the Spring Festival holiday, integrating traffic services, special local dishes, photography services, creative cultural gifts and more.
-Through harmonizing the intangible cultural heritage, interactive experiences and unique gastronomical offers, the tours are aimed at creating festive and culturally-rich festive ambiance for tourists through highlights like festive performances of intangible cultural heritage items like yangge dance and dry-boat dance, a ceremonial light show featuring Hanfu (the traditional clothing of the Han ethnic group), and DIY sessions associated with folk handicrafts.
+By integrating intangible cultural heritages, interactive experiences and unique gastronomical offerings, the tours are aimed at creating a festive and culturally rich ambiance for tourists.
+Highlights include festive performances of intangible cultural heritage items like yangge and hanchuan (dry-boat) dances, a ceremonial light show featuring hanfu (the traditional clothing of the Han ethnic group), and DIY sessions associated with folk handicrafts.

 The Forbidden City

-The architectural complex of the Forbidden City embodies the 5,000-year history and culture of China.
-It is therefore recognized as one of the most prestigious cultural heritage sites in China and the world at large.
-It is also the largest museum of ancient culture and art in China, with the artifacts it houses mainly coming from the collections in the palaces during the Qing Dynasty.
+The architectural complex of the Forbidden City embodies the 5,000-year history and culture of China, making it one of the most prestigious cultural heritage sites in China and the world at large.
+It is also the largest museum of ancient culture and art in China, with its collection primarily consisting of artifacts from the palaces of the Qing Dynasty (1616–1911).

 Recommended Spring Festival Exhibition in the Forbidden City: